dlang-community/D-YAML/doc/html/_sources/tutorials/custom_types.txt

 *Mapping*. *Constructor* is then passed to *Loader*, which parses YAML input.

 Struct types have no specific requirements for YAML support.
-Class types should define the *opEquals()* operator, as this is used in equality comparisons of nodes.
+Class types should define the *opEquals()* operator - this is used in equality comparisons of nodes.
 Default class *opEquals()* compares references, which means two identical objects might be considered unequal.
 (Default struct *opEquals()* compares byte-by-byte, sometimes you might want to override that as well.)